AplaProject/apla-docs-en/source/topics/script.rst

 Parameters:

-* *Data bytes "file"* - content of the static file,
+    * *Data bytes "file"* - content of the static file.
-* *DataMimeType string "optional"* - mime type of the static file,
+    * *DataMimeType string "optional"* - mime type of the static file.

 If the DataMimeType is not passed, then ``application/octet-stream`` is used by default.
 If MemberID is not passed, then the static file is considered a system file.